Etale and crystalline companions, II: Convergent vs. overconvergent isocrystals

 be open immersions of smooth $k$-schemes such that: \begin{itemize} \item $Y \setminus X$ is a normal crossings divisor in $X$, \item $X \setminus U$ has codimension at least $2$ in $X$, and \item $Y \setminus W$ has codimension at least $2$ in $Y$. \end{itemize} Then the functor $\FIsoc(X, Y) \otimes L \to \FIsoc(U, W) \otimes L$ is an equivalence of categories. \end{lemma} \begin{proof} See \cite[Theorem~5.1]{kedlaya-isocrystals}. \end{proof}

-\begin{defn} We extend the definition of the companion relation (Definition~\ref{D:companions}) to the case where one or both objects belongs to $\calE \in \FIsoc(X) \otimes \overline{\QQ}_p$.
-However, Lemma~\ref{L:companion irreducible} does not extend to this level of generality. \end{defn}
+\begin{defn} When $k$ is finite, we extend the definition of the companion relation (Definition~\ref{D:companions}) to the case where one or both objects belongs to $\calE \in \FIsoc(X) \otimes L$.
+Some care must be taken with this definition because Lemma~\ref{L:companion irreducible}(d) does not extend to this level of generality. \end{defn}

+\begin{defn} For $(X,Z)$ a smooth pair, equip $X$ with the logarithmic structure defined by $Z$.
+Let $\FIsoc(X^{\log}) \otimes L$ be the category of convergent log-isocrystals on $(X,Z)$ with coefficients in $L$ equipped with a Frobenius structure, which we insist is an isomorphism \emph{even over $Z$}.
+Note that this last restriction enforces that the underlying log-isocrystal has nilpotent residues along $Z$: its residues form a finite multiset of a field of characteristic $0$ stable under multiplication by $p$.
+By \cite[Theorem~6.4.5]{kedlaya-semi1}, the restriction functor $\FIsoc(X^{\log}) \otimes L \to \FIsoc(X \setminus Z, X) \otimes L$ is fully faithful and its essential image consists of those objects which are docile along $Z$. \end{defn}